thorian93/ansible-role-upgrade/README.md

 - CentOS 8: Reboot detection does not work as there is a flag missing for the dnf needs-restarting plugin.
 No reboot will be performed at any time.
 - Fedora 30: Wrong dependency resolution inside Ansible causes trouble installing dependent tool.
 Has to be fixed by setting `ansible_python_interpreter` accordingly.
-- openSUSE Leap 42: A missing dependency does not allow installation of a dependent tool.
+- **openSUSE Leap 15 and 42**: A missing dependency does not allow installation of a dependent tool.
 A workaround is in place.
+Also the upgrade process seems unstable.
+I will list these distributions as stable regarding below mentioned OS compatibility check anyway as currently the role does not seem to break stuff, but please be careful!
+Also feel free to give me a hint, if you know how to fix this stuff.

 ## Requirements